secariolabs/secariolabs.github.io/pages/defence.md

         Our Managed Endpoint Detection and Response (EDR) service detects attempted attacks on all endpoints, that are connected to your network.
 First, anomalies are detected using machine learning identified.
 These are then processed by us Cyber ​​security specialists assessed and isolated.
     - q: Is it enough to operate an NDR or an EDR solution?
       a: |-
-        Network Detection and Response (NDR) and Endpoint Detection and Response (EDR) solutions focus on analyzing network and endpoint data, respectively.
+        Network Detection and Response (NDR) and Endpoint Detection and Response (EDR) solutions focus on analysing network and endpoint data, respectively.
 While they are not sufficient for comprehensive monitoring of an entire IT environment, they serve as a very good starting point for enhancing security.
 These solutions provide valuable insights that can significantly contribute to a Managed Detection and Response (MDR) strategy.
     - q: Which components are needed?
       a: |-
         Bitdefender EDR solution offers a streamlined deployment process with its single-agent architecture.
 This unified approach eliminates the need for multiple components or separate installations.